DigitalCloud/eloquent-custom-actions/README.md

 # Laravel Eloquent Custom Actions.

 The package idea inspired from laravel eloquent events functionallity and eloquent scope code style.
-If you like the Event driven development approach, this package can dramatically clean your model codes.
+If you like the Event driven development approach, this package can dramatically clean your model code.

 ## Installation